Core Idea

 • The peak of what you can achieve in your current operating mode — depth, nuanced judgment, and relational capital

-• Stable periods raise the ceiling: staying in a role or domain long enough to develop architectural intuition, deep codebase knowledge, and trust networks
+• Stable periods raise the ceiling: staying in a role long enough develops architectural intuition, deep codebase knowledge, and trust networks

 • Ceiling-raising feels satisfying; you get progressively better at something you already understand